mattbaird/RAMbLOn/README.md

 Click on one of the .raml files to select a RAML API Spec.

 You should be looking at the base RAML Document that RamblOn generated.

+Edit the RAML document, notice it updates in the browser.